Healthdirect Free Australian health advice you can count on.

 If you think you might have gum disease, it’s important to see a dentist.
 Getting treatment early can help protect your teeth.

 Angular cheilitis causes cracked, split, and sore lips, as well as pain when opening the mouth.
-This can be prevented by:
+You can prevent it by:

 • drinking water to keep hydrated